Surviving the Crash after your Crush

 gal thought, and now she's bleeding from every pore.
 Casanova doesn't

-want to need you--but his self-worth is dependent
+want to need you--but his flailing sense of self-worth

 you'll think you're going insane--because the contradictions